sundbp/sqlite4clj/README.md

 The two main speedups are from caching query statements at a connection level and using inline caching of column reading functions.

-## BLOB type

-SQLite's blob types are incredibly flexible.
-But, require establishing some conventions.
-For sqlite4clj the conventions are as follows:

-- When inserting/updating a non `byte/1` (byte array) it will attempt to serialize the Clojure/Java data using [deed](https://github.com/igrishaev/deed).
-It will then compress the data using ZSTD.
-The first byte of the blob will be `ZSTD_ENCODED_BLOB` (`1`).
-- When inserting/updating a `byte/1` (byte array) it will insert a leading byte that will be `RAW_BLOB` (`0`).

-- When reading a `ZSTD_ENCODED_BLOB` the value will be decompressed and decoded automatically.
-- When reading a `RAW_BLOB` the leading byte (`RAW_BLOB`) will be stripped before being returned.

-## Automatic edn encoding/decoding
+## Automatic EDN encoding/decoding

-sqlite4clj automatically encodes (and zstd compressed) any edn object you pass it:
+sqlite4clj automatically encodes (and zstd compressed) any EDN object you pass it:

 ```clojure
 (d/q writer